Applicants are expected to hold a upper second-class honours degree (65 per cent or above) in psychology (or a related discipline).

-ii) Hold the BPS Stage 1 Qualification in Health Psychology (e.g. MSc Health Psychology)
+- hold the BPS Stage 1 Qualification in Health Psychology (e.g. MSc Health Psychology)

 Months of entry

-The School of Psychology offers supervision of research leading to a PhD degree in multiple areas of psychology.
-Graduates from our programme are trained in the most advanced and innovative research methods and prepared to compete effectively in the job market.
+We can supervise research leading to a PhD in many areas of psychology.
+You’ll be trained in the most advanced and innovative research methods, and prepared to compete in the job market.
 We’ll give you a solid grounding in research methods, and the skills to communicate your findings.

 Qualification and course duration